mododds/Group_2_Project/README.md

 - Yicong Luo
 - Sachin Nabar

-### Week 4 Roles:
+### Final week Roles:
-- The Square Role will focus on managing the git repo [Sucharita]
+- Square: Final updates to the README.md on the project repository [Sucharita]
-- The Triangle Role will focus on updating the slides and presenation [Monica]
+- Circle: Ensure all applicable PRs are merged in [Yicong]
-- The Circle Role will focus on finalizing the dashboard [Yicong]
+- Triangle: Final touches on visual aspects with the presentation and dashboard.
+[Monica]
-- The X Roles will focus on  testing & validating the Code [Sachin]
+- X: Review the rubric and ensure the project meets the requirements, and test the code.
+[Sachin]

 Credits:
 - https://www.forbes.com/just-companies/#5d410d762bf0